-Shopping for business insurance can be tedious, time-consuming and confusing, particularly for new businesses.
+Shopping for small business insurance can be tedious, time-consuming and confusing, particularly for new businesses.
 The needs and risks of businesses vary much more than personal lines insurance products.
 What’s more, small business owners often consider “insurance administrator” one of the many, many hats they wear each day.

 #2 You withhold important information.

 Insurance agents and underwriters are tasked with being fact-finders.
 What’s your business?
 What are your risks?
 How can we help?

 Not being forthcoming with essential information can delay the information-gathering process - or worse, leave you with a policy that doesn’t cover all your needs.
 In the case of workers’ compensation insurance, this can leave you exposed to financial and legal liabilities.

 What to do about it: Be transparent with business information, like payroll, type of work conducted or office setup.
 It’ll get you covered faster, and avoid unpleasant surprises later on.